mami-project/vpp-mb/README.md

 ### Current status

 Latest and future additions are described in RELEASE.
-Note that VPP post-18.01 is not currently supported.
+Supports VPP 18.10.

 ### Links